TimiMakkonen/android-minesweeper/README.md

   * Keeps count of non-finished background tasks using 'CounterWithCallbackOnZero'-class, which in turn updates 'MutableLiveData' to tell UI when background task is in progress.
+* Modified 'SolutionViewModel'-class to start long lasting tasks in background using 'BackgroundTaskRunner'-class.
 * 'MinesweeperRepository' is now thread-safe, as long as its internal 'LocalStorage' and 'AndroidMinesweeperGame' are.
 * Updated some Android dependencies.